-There are pieces of legislation that come in mind in which petitions are prescribed and these are liquidation proceedings and admissions of attorneys, advocates, conveyancers and/or notaries of the Courts of Swaziland, statutory prescription in the Order that challenging election matters.
+There are pieces of legislation that come in mind in which petitions are prescribed and these are liquidation proceedings and admissions of attorneys, advocates, conveyancers and/or notaries of the Courts of Swaziland.
+The question that arises is whether there is any statutory prescription in the Order that petition proceedings shall be employed in challenging election matters.

-Before answering this vexed question, it is necessary to point out, that there are two main decisions by this Court to which I was refened and which unfortunately returned different answers.
-The first is the judgement of Hull C.J. in THE ATTORNEY-GENERAL VS JAMES MAJAHENKHABA DLAMINI AND OTHERS CIVIL CASE 1588/93.
+Before answering this vexed question, it is necessary to point out, that there are two main decisions by this Court to which I was referred and which unfortunately returned different answers.
+The first is the judgement of Hull C.J. in TEE ATTORNEY-GENERAL VS JAMES MAJAHENKHABA DLAMINI AND OTHERS CIVIL CASE 1588/93.
 At page 2 of the said judgement, Hull C.J. (as he then was) came to the following conclusions;-

-"For the reasons that I gave in writing at the time, when ruling on preliminary points, I decided that under the 1992 Order, it was open to proceed by means of a notice of application, and in the way in which this matter has in the event gone, there have been no real differences of fact on the relevant issue.
-However, the practice here, formerly, was to proceed by way of petition, following the practice which governs such matters in South Africa and England.
-There are sound reasons why that should be so and it is desirable, in my view, to reinstate the provisions formerly contained in the Parliament (Petitions) Act, 1968 (No. 16 of 1968) and the rules that were made under it, if my conclusion that that Act was impliedly repealed is correct.
-In the meantime, as a matter of practice, or if that conclusion were wrong, proceedings of this kind should in future be commenced by way of petition."
+"For the reasons that I gave in writing at the time, when ruling on preliminary points, I deckled that under the 1992 Order, it was open to proceed by means of a notice of application, and in the way in which this matter has in the event gone, there have been no real differences of fact on the relevant issue.
+However, the practice here, formerly, was to proceed by way of petition, following the practice which governs such matters in South Africa and England, There are sound reasons why that should be so and it is desirable, in my view, to reinstate the provisions formerly contained in the Parliament (Petitions) Act, 1968 (No.16 of 1968) and the rules that were made under it, if my conclusion that that Act was impliedly repealed is correct.
+In the meantime, as a matter of practice, or if that conclusion were wrong, proceedings of this kind should in future be commenced by way of petition." . .